Wintering at Thormanby with a New Crew Member

 We cruised at seventeen knots, towing the dinghy.
 Then, off the starboard, two humpbacks erupted from the water, breaching high into the air before crashing back in a spray.
 A farewell show.

-We stopped for fuel at Powell River — this trip already a full tank and more.
+We stopped for fuel at Powell River.
+This trip already a full tank and more.
 Passed the Airbnb where we stayed with Juno last year.
 Seeing it from the water was bittersweet.

 Waves built as we went, but Sea Goat sliced through them smoothly.
 We reached McRae Cove, a wide, sandy-bottomed bay.
 Quiet, sheltered enough for the night.